osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 ![](../images/HardwarePackage.png)

 3. **Set AADL Properties**
+	AADL properties can be assigned to model elements using the *AADL Property Values* view while editing a diagram in the same way it can be used when using the textual editor.
 	1. Select *Window->Show View-> AADL Property Values*.
 	2. Select *Show undefined properties* in the view menu.
 	![](../images/ShowUndefinedProperties.png)